-Failure to Meet Conditions of Suspension - Coming within 1,000 feet of any public school in the district while on suspension for an offense that requires reporting to law enforcement or for an act of school violence or drug-related activity defined by district policy as a serious violation of the district's discipline policy.
-See section of this regulation entitled, "Prohibition against being on or near School Property during Suspension."
-In determining whether to suspend or expel a student, consideration shall be given to whether the student poses a threat to the safety of any child or school employee and whether the student's presence within 1,000 feet of the school is disruptive to the educational process or undermines the effectiveness of the school's disciplinary policy.
+As required by law, when the district considers suspending a student for an additional period of time or expelling a student for being on or within 1,000 feet of district property during a suspension, consideration shall be given to whether the student poses a threat to the safety of any child or school employee and whether the student's presence is disruptive to the educational process or undermines the effectiveness of the district's discipline policy.

+under minies the encetivenes indernines the encetiveness of the district's discipline poncy.
 First Offense: Verbal warning, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
-Subsequent Offense: Verbal warning, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
+Report to law enforcement for trespassing if expelled.
+Subsequent Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion.
+Report to law enforcement for trespassing if expelled.

-False Alarms (see also "Threats or Verbal Assaults") - Tampering with emergency equipment, setting off false alarms, making false reports; communicating a threat or false report for the purpose of frightening, disturbing, disrupting or causing the evacuation or closure of school property.
+False Alarms (see also "Threats or Verbal Assaults") - Tampering with emergency equipment, setting off false alarms, making false reports; communicating a threat or false report for the purpose of frightening, or disturbing people, disrupting the educational environment or causing the evacuation or closure of district property.